Deconica montana: Description

-The cap is 0.5–1.5 cm in diameter, initially convex in shape but flattening in age, sometimes with a broad umbo.
+The cap is 0.5–2 cm in diameter, dome-shaped then convex or somewhat flat, sometimes with a broad umbo.
 The cap is moist, glabrous, hygrophanous, and has radial striations to the center; the color is reddish-brown to dark-brown.
 The gills are adnate to broadly adnate or sometimes very shortly decurrent, and of the same color as the cap.
 The stipe is 1.5–4 cm long, 1–2 mm thick, smooth, the same color as the cap, and brittle.
-Spores are typically 7.5–10 × 6–8 × 5–5.5 μm and ovate–lentiform in shape with a thickened wall.
+The spores are typically 7.5–10 × 6–8 × 5–5.5 μm and ovate–lentiform in shape with a thickened wall.
 A large spored variety (spore dimensions of 8.5–11 × 6.0–8.5 × 5.0–7.0 μm), Psilocybe montana var. macrospora Noordel. & Verduin (1999), has also been reported from the Netherlands.
 The spore print is dark greyish brown.

 It is listed as inedible, being too small to be of interest.

-Habitat
+Habitat and distribution

-Deconica montana is saprobic, possibly also parasitic.
-It is often associated with mosses such as Brachythecium albicans, B. mutabulum, Campylopus introflexus, Ceratodon purpureus, Dicranum scoparium, Eurhynchium hians, E. praelongum, E. speciosum, Rhacomitrium canescens, Pohlia species or Polytrichum piliferum.
-It is commonly found in exposed situations such as dune-meadows, heaths and tree-less tundra, and open Pinus forests, usually on nutrient-poor, well-drained soil.
+The species is commonly found in exposed situations such as dune-meadows, heaths and tree-less tundra, and open Pinus forests, usually on nutrient-poor, well-drained soil.

-Distribution

-The species has a worldwide, almost cosmopolitan distribution and has been reported from a variety of regions in a wide range of climates, including:
+It has a worldwide, almost cosmopolitan distribution and has been reported from a variety of regions in a wide range of climates, including: